Gifts in Wills

 We are incredibly grateful to those people who many years ago decided to support the hospice in this way.

-The care for one in five patients is possible through gifts in Wills.
+The care for one in four patients is possible through gifts in Wills.

 No matter how large or small your gift is, it will help support local people with life limiting illnesses.